RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/Datasheet/README.md

 ### Software

 Download the latest firmware for the RAK3172 WisDuo Evaluation Board provided below.
-RAK3172(L) and RAK3172(H) uses the same firmware and it will automatically detect the variant of the module being used.
+RAK3172(L) and RAK3172(H) use the same firmware and it will automatically detect the variant of the module being used.

 The **bin file** contains the application code only and you need the RAK DFU Tool to upload this file to the module.